npstorey/cattenthecurve/README.md

 Don't go out.
 Not today.
 Not tomorrow.
 Not until this pandemic is clearly under control.
 Watch a movie (like Cats) instead.

-On Saturday March 21 let's all invite our friends to stream Cats to their TVs and fire up a group text message, Google Hangout, or Facebook group and watch this brilliant* movie together from the comfort of everyone's own home.
+On Saturday, March 21 let's all invite our friends to stream Cats to their TVs and fire up a group text message, Google Hangout, or Facebook group and watch this brilliant* movie together from the comfort of everyone's own home.

 ![Cats](https://upload.wikimedia.org/wikipedia/en/thumb/c/cf/Cats_2019_poster.jpg/220px-Cats_2019_poster.jpg) | ![CattenTheCurve](https://pbs.twimg.com/media/ES3VTrgUMAAyEFp?format=jpg&name=small)

-Cats (2019) is availible for [digital purchse](https://www.playbill.com/article/cats-movie-sets-digital-blu-ray-and-dvd-release-dates) but maybe [Universal Pictures](https://twitter.com/UniversalPics) will let us have it for discount/free to help us all #CattenTheCurve?
+Cats (2019) is available for [digital purchase](https://www.playbill.com/article/cats-movie-sets-digital-blu-ray-and-dvd-release-dates) but maybe [Universal Pictures](https://twitter.com/UniversalPics) will let us have it for discount/free to help us all #CattenTheCurve?

 **We can all help to lessen the spread of Coronavirus by joining the movement to #CattenTheCurve**